 The cameras of the moment are not one single camera.
-B&H's best-seller sort is heavy with serious full-frame mirrorless bodies, while Amazon's reported mirrorless chart leans toward beginner kits and creator-friendly cameras.
-Put those signals together and the market looks split into clear lanes: premium full-frame, practical hybrid, beginner APS-C, creator/vlogging and pocket-camera nostalgia.
+B&H's best-seller sort leans toward full-frame mirrorless bodies bought by enthusiasts and working shooters, while Amazon's reported mirrorless chart leans toward beginner kits and creator-friendly cameras.
+Put those signals together and the market splits into clear lanes: premium full-frame, practical hybrid, beginner APS-C, creator/vlogging and pocket-camera nostalgia.

 As of this May 2026 check, B&H's mirrorless category sorted by Best Sellers surfaces cameras such as the Canon EOS R5 Mark II, Sony a7R VI, Canon EOS R6 Mark II, Sony a7 IV, Sony a7 V, Canon EOS R6 Mark III, Nikon Z8, Sony a6700 and Canon EOS R50 near the visible top of the category.
 That is a strong pro and advanced-enthusiast signal.